Ruvyrom/Ruvomain-Protocol/Docs/Quick-Start-Guide.md

 *Note:*

-*- If adb connection fails, ensure your PC and Phone are on the same Wi-Fi network.*
+*- If adb connection fails, ensure your PC and Android device are on the same Wi-Fi network.*

 *- If the pairing code is rejected, turn off Wireless Debugging and turn it back on to refresh the token.*
 </details>